Operator (That's Not the Way It Feels)

-"Operator (That's Not the Way It Feels)" is a 1972 song written by Jim Croce.
+"Operator (That's Not the Way It Feels)" is a 1972 song written by American singer-songwriter Jim Croce.
 Croce's record was released on August 23, 1972.
-It was the second single released from Croce's album You Don't Mess Around with Jim.
-It reached a peak of number 17 on the Billboard Hot 100 in December 1972, spending twelve weeks on the chart.
+It was the second single released from Croce's third studio album You Don't Mess Around with Jim.
+The song reached a peak of number 17 on the Billboard Hot 100 in December 1972, spending twelve weeks on the chart.

 Content

-Cash Box described the lyrics saying that "in James Taylor fashion, Jim Croce tries to track down his long lost lover with the help of the operator."
+Cash Box described the lyrics saying that "in James Taylor fashion, Croce tries to track down his long lost lover with the help of the operator."

 The song relates one side of a conversation with a telephone operator.
-The speaker is trying to find the phone number of his former lover, who has moved to Los Angeles with his former best friend.
-He wants to demonstrate to both of them that he is well and over their betrayal, but admits to the operator that he is not.
-After the operator has given him the number, he is unable to read it, apparently due to the tears in his eyes.
-He then changes his mind and tells the operator not to place the call, appreciatively adding "you can keep the dime" (the then-standard toll he had deposited in a payphone).
+The narrator is trying to find the phone number of his former lover, who has moved to Los Angeles with his former best friend.
+The narrator wants to demonstrate to both of them that he is well and over their betrayal, but admits to the operator that he is not.
+After the operator has given the narrator the number, he is unable to read it, apparently due to the tears in his eyes.
+The narrator then changes his mind and tells the operator not to place the call, appreciatively adding "you can keep the dime" (the then-standard toll he had deposited in a payphone).

 The story was inspired during Croce's military service, during which time he saw lines of soldiers waiting to use the outdoor phone on base, many of them calling their wives or girlfriends to see if their Dear John letter was true.

 Record World called the song a "strong story-telling tune in the Chuck Berry 'Memphis' vein" and said that "the single is a near-perfect matching of this singer to the song."